matteocontrini/blog/content/posts/2022-08-05-typescript-nodejs.md

 In practice you would probably want to add more stuff, when the project grows.
 This usually includes [ESLint](https://typescript-eslint.io/) for linting and something like [Prettier](https://prettier.io/) for enforcing a consistent code style.

 If you're building a web application, using a framework like [NestJS](https://nestjs.com/) is also probably a good idea.

+Feel free to leave a comment if you have suggestions or doubts!